LSEG-API-Samples/Example.RDPAPI.TypeScript.AngularESGWebapp/README.md

 ```

-The output will be on the following page.
+It will generate the following page.

 ![loginui](/images/loginui.png)